Wellbeing

 Our wellbeing approach includes tackling topics still not often talked about in the workplace, such as:

-We’ve been working closely with the Royal College of Obstetricians and Gynaecologists and the charity Wellbeing of Women to understand more about what menopausal changes mean for people in the workplace.
+We worked closely with the Royal College of Obstetricians and Gynaecologists and the charity Wellbeing of Women to understand more about what menopausal changes mean for people in the workplace.
 We now have an online ‘Menopause in the Workplace’ guide available to all of our people, offering advice and insights to those experiencing the changes, as well as colleagues, family and friends.
+Through continuous listening, and our Connections Groups, we continue to expand the support offered to our people to support them with perimenopause and menopause along with other health conditions.

 Driving change across industry

-We are active members of this employers’ alliance, alliance, which aims to break down the stigma around mental health in employment, creating a culture of good mental health for workers, sharing best practice and increasing mental health understanding.
-We helped the alliance set up the Thriving from the Start aimed at supporting people starting work and early in their careers look after their mental wellbeing and get support if needed.
+We are active members of this employers’ alliance, which aims to break down the stigma around mental health in employment, creating a culture of good mental health for workers, sharing best practice and increasing mental health understanding.
+We helped the alliance set up the Thriving from the Start network aimed at supporting people starting work and early in their careers look after their mental wellbeing and get support if needed.
+We are proud to have been awarded the highest possible accreditation of the MindForward Alliance Thriving at Work Framework, achieving 'Health Creating' status every year since it began in 2018.

 Follow us